clitetailor/react-epic/docs/RxJSExecutionContext.md

 })
 ```

-For modal, you may have implementation can be more specific:
+For the modal example, your implementation can be more specific:

 ```jsx
 const lock = merge(